Peekmo/atom-autocomplete-php/README.md

 This plugin provide those amazing features :
 - Autocompletion on class names with use auto added
 - Autocompletion on class properties and methods.
-If your PHP doc is right, you should have autocompletion on X levels (e.g : $this->doctrine->getRepo...) (just works inline for now)
+If your PHP doc is right, you should have autocompletion on X levels (e.g : $this->doctrine->getRepo...)
 - Local function variables autocompletion
 - Writing namespace in top of the file (ctrl - alt - n)
 - Autocompletion on PHP internal functions